lgili/modbuscore/docs/KCONFIG_GUIDE.md

 # Kconfig Configuration Guide

-This guide explains how to configure the Modbus library using Kconfig configuration systems for Zephyr and ESP-IDF.
+This guide explains how to configure ModbusCore using Kconfig configuration systems for Zephyr and ESP-IDF.

 ## Overview